oneapi-src/level-zero-spec/scripts/core/PROG.rst

 There are functions to query and obtain a sub-device but outside of these functions there are no distinction between sub-devices and devices.

-Use ::${x}DeviceGetSubDevices to confirm subdevices are supported and to obtain a sub-device handle.
+Use ::${x}DeviceGetSubDevices to confirm sub-devices are supported and to obtain a sub-device handle.
 There are additional device properties in
 ::${x}_device_properties_t for sub-devices to confirm a device is a sub-device and to query the sub-device id.
 This is useful when needing to pass a sub-device handle to another library.

-To allocate memory and dispatch tasks to a particular sub-device then obtain the sub-device handle and use this with memory and command queue/lists APIs.
+To allocate memory and dispatch tasks to a specific sub-device then obtain the sub-device handle and use this with memory and command queue/lists APIs.
 Local memory allocation will be placed in the local memory that is attached to the sub-device.
 An out-of-memory error